 What Is a Kitchen Herb Garden?

 To some people planting herbs for a kitchen herb garden means actually growing herbs inside in your kitchen.
 To others, it means planting a herb garden close to your kitchen and growing herbs that you use often so they’re quick and easy to harvest during cooking.

 Whether it’s an indoor or outdoor herb garden, planting a kitchen herb garden means having culinary herbs close to you for quick harvesting.

 Kitchen Herb Garden from the Gardeners Supply Company

 Depending on what kind of kitchen garden you’d like to grow, you’ll either be using pots inside, outside or in a raised bed or garden space.
-I’ve shared many different ways to grow herbs in containers which you can see for inspiration.
+I’ve shared many different container herb garden ideas which you can see for inspiration.
 You can also buy indoor herb garden kits is you’re looking for something easy.

 - Location with good sun exposure (although some herbs like mints can handle partial shade)

-- Garden beds or containers for growing herbs (see lots of cute herb container gardens) + decent soil
+- Garden beds or containers for growing herbs and decent soil

 - Herb seeds and/or plants from a nursery

-You can even divide basil from the grocery store and plant them!
+You can even divide the basil plants you bought from the grocery store and then plant best ones and prune the basil to harvest basil seeds to grow them for long periods of time!
 If you want to grow herbs from seed (here’s a list of seed companies), some are easier than others.
 Many of the woody-stemmed herbs can take many weeks to germinate and grow into a large enough plant to transplant into your garden (12-16 weeks+).
 Unless you have the time and patience, these are better to buy.
-Many of the medicinal herbs like echinacea need to be 3 years old before harvesting.
+Many of the herbs in our medicinal herb garden like echinacea need to be 3 years old before harvesting.